- Download our Moving to the Netherlands Guide (PDF)

 Due to the sheer density of the population, rush hour congestion is common.
 The usually efficient Dutch trains can be prone to unexpected cancellations, and it’s important to keep bikes chained as theft is widespread.
-Also, while cycling in the Netherlands is good for fitness, the rain can make it a wet experience.
+Also, while cycling in the Netherlands is good for fitness, the rain can make for an unpleasant experience at times.

 Weather in the Netherlands

 Each of the seasons brings its own magic to the Netherlands.
-Skaters fill the frozen canals like a postcard during winter.
-The blooming tulips are an iconic sight in spring and the almost-Mediterranean summers stay light until late.
+Skaters fill the frozen canals during winter, while the blooming tulips are an iconic sight in spring, and the almost-Mediterranean summers afford sunshine till late in the evening.
 But autumn is best of all, when the turning leaves transform parks and forests into a golden blaze of colour.

 - CON: Unpredictable weather

-Even though it sometimes feels Mediterranean, it isn’t.
-The Dutch weather changes quickly, especially in the summer, alternating between humid heat and thunderstorms several times a day.
+Even though it sometimes feels Mediterranean, the Dutch weather can turn quickly, especially in the summer.

 Shopping in the Netherlands